NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

 * The **`nix` command** has seen a lot of work and is now almost at feature parity with the old command-line interface (the `nix-*` commands).
 It aims to be [more modern, consistent and pleasant to use](../contributing/cli-guideline.md) than the old CLI.
+It is still marked as experimental but its interface should not change much anymore in future releases.

 * **Flakes** are a new format to package Nix-based projects in a more discoverable, composable, consistent and reproducible way.
 A flake